lbo462/course-notes/tcp/tcp.md

 __BBR__ stands for _Bottleneck Bandwidth and Round-trip propagation time_.

-To talk about this algorithm, let's define how the network can be.
+To talk about this algorithm, let's define how the network utilization can be.
 There's several possibilities :

 - The network is under-utilized ;